Qubit syndrome measurements with a high fidelity Rb-Cs Rydberg gate

 In order to apply a time-dependent phase to the Rydberg excitation to satisfy the gate protocol, fiber electro-optic modulators (EOMs) were installed on the 1005 and 1040 nm laser paths for Rb and Cs.
 Calibration of the phase-voltage relationship for the EOM was done with a Ramsey experiment that used two $\frac{\pi}{2}$ pulses at 1005 nm (1040 nm) with a DC voltage applied on the EOM during the second pulse.
 Scanning the voltage determined the level required to add $\phi=\pi$ to each laser pulse.
 The resulting calibration factors were used for implementing the gate.

 A combination of global and individual qubit operations is required to show entanglement of Rb and Cs using Rydberg blockade.
 Similarly to previous work \cite{Graham2022,Radnaev2025}, individual addressing of the qubits uses focused Rydberg lasers by aligning the beams onto the appropriate sites with AOD scanners.
-The average beam waists at the atoms were 3.45 $\mu \rm m$, 4.48 $\mu \rm m$, 7.28 $\mu \rm m$, and 3.71 $\mu \rm m$ for the 421, 459, 1005, and 1040 nm Rydberg lasers.
-The 421 and 1005 lasers provide two photon excitation to Rydberg levels for Rb, while 459 and 1040 are used for Cs.
-The global rotations are implemented with the microwave system described above.
+421 and 1005 nm lasers provide two photon excitation to Rydberg levels for Rb, while 459 and 1040 nm are used for Cs.

-The fidelity of Rb-Cs $\sf CZ$ gates is characterized with SU(2) randomized benchmarking (RB) \cite{Baldwin2020} with circuits composed of alternating $\sf CZ$ gates with global rotation ({\sf GR}) microwave gates of random phase and angle.
+The fidelity of \rsubb{the} Rb-Cs $\sf CZ$ gate is characterized \rsubb{on a single pair} with randomized benchmarking (RB) \rsub{\cite{Radnaev2025}} with circuits composed of alternating $\sf CZ$ gates with global rotation ({\sf GR}) microwave gates of random phase and angle \rsub{on a single atom pair}.
 Although the 6.8~GHz and 9.2~GHz microwave systems are independent, the same {\sf GR} angles are applied to Rb and Cs, meaning the interleaved gates are chosen from $\text{SU}(2)$.
 The RB circuit requires proper single-qubit phase correction as part of each $\sf CZ$ gate.
 In any same-species demonstration, the phase correction would have to be done by local $\sf R_z$ gates.
 In this work, for the purposes of a two-atom Rb-Cs demonstration, the phase correction on the $\sf CZ$ gates is done with {\sf GR} gates, since different {\sf GR} gates can be applied independently to each species of atom.
 Figure \ref{fig:RB_cz} shows RB data up to $\sf CZ$ gate depth of 8.
 Since the maximum number of $\sf CZ$ gates in this RB is eight, a constant nine random {\sf GR} gates are applied in each gate depth, which follows the protocol in \cite{Radnaev2025}.
 Five randomized circuits are used for the zero $\sf CZ$ gate depth case, while ten are used for the other cases, resulting in a total set of 35 circuits.

+\rsub{From the data presented in Fig. \ref{fig:RB_cz} and the single qubit $\sf GR$ fidelity, we calculate a single-qubit state-preparation and measurement (SPAM) fidelity of $\mathcal{F}_{\rm SPAM}=0.984(7)$.
+This value is comparable to other reported SPAM fidelities in alkali atoms \cite{Radnaev2025}.} \rsubb{The separate contributions to the SPAM fidelity from state preparation or measurement were not independently determined.}